Forklift Truck Training

 Associated Trainers provide operator training on all types of forklift truck, from the most common type, the counterbalance right through to some of the rarest container handling trucks used in British ports throughout the UK.

-Associated Trainers are accredited with ITSSAR (Independent Training Standards Scheme & Register).
+Associated Trainers are accredited with ITSSAR (Independent Training Standards Scheme & Register) as a Category 3 Instructor and Operator Training Organisation.

 Forklift truck training we can provide for you: